Wi-Fi 8 will not improve transfer speed

 However, according to MediaTek’s document, the new specification introduces several key features focused on improving real-world performance and connection speeds: Coordinated Spatial Reuse (Co-SR), Coordinated Beamforming (Co-BF), Dynamic Sub-Channel Operation (DSO), and an improved modulation coding scheme (MCS).
 Keep in mind that we’re talking about the standard as MediaTek sees it.
 Some features might be mandatory, while others might end up being optional. 🤔

-The Coordinated Spatial Reuse (Co-SR) feature addresses variability in signal strength between nearby devices and distant access points in high-density scenarios such as offices.
-This capability allows APs to dynamically adjust and coordinate their power levels, depending on the distance between devices and other APs, to maintain adequate signal strength.
-Based on MediaTek’s preliminary testing, this could improve overall system efficiency by 15% to 25%. 📈
+The Coordinated Spatial Reuse (Co-SR) feature addresses variability in signal strength between nearby devices and distant access points in high-density scenarios, such as offices.
+This capability allows APs to dynamically adjust and coordinate their power levels, depending on the distance between the devices and other APs, to keep adequate signal strength.
+According to MediaTek's preliminary tests, this could improve the overall system efficiency by 15% to 25%. 📈

-Additionally, Wi-Fi 8's Coordinated Beamforming (Co-BF) improves on previous beamforming technology by coordinating signal direction between multiple access points.
+Additionally, Wi-Fi 8's Coordinated Beamforming (Co-BF) improves the technology of previous beamforming, coordinating the direction of the signal between multiple access points.
 This technology allows the system to avoid sending signals to unnecessary areas and devices, reducing interference and concentrating the signal towards active devices.
-In tests conducted by MediaTek, Co-BF has improved performance by 20% to 50% in configurations involving mesh networks in public spaces and in some homes. 🏡📡
+In tests conducted by MediaTek, Co-BF has improved performance by 20% to 50% in configurations involving networks nets in public spaces and in some homes. 🏡📡

 Dynamic Sub-Channel Operation (DSO) capability allows the network to allocate sub-channels based on device needs and capabilities, increasing efficiency and boosting throughput up to 80% (for advanced devices) while avoiding bottlenecks. ⚠️